 Over-the-counter antihistamines such as meclizine (Bonine) and dimenhydrinate (Dramamine) can help.
 Just keep in mind they can cause drowsiness.

 Scopolamine patches, available by prescription, can also help.
-You can apply a patch 12 hours before you travel, and it may last for up to 72 hours.
+You can apply a patch 12 hours before you travel to prevent motion sickness, and it may last for up to 72 hours.

 The bottom line